amicloud/SealSlicer/README.md

 ### Key License Points:
 - You may **use**, **modify**, and **share** this software.
-- If you make modifications and provide it over a network
+- If you make modifications and provide it over a network the source code must be made available